CPC31320 Certificate III in Wall and Floor Tiling

 There is no pre-requisites or specific entry requirement for this qualification.
 This course is available to all international students and Datum College requires that students are able to provide evidence that they:

-• Have a suitable level of language, literacy and numeracy to complete course requirements with or without additional support that the CRICOS provider is able to provide.
+• Have a suitable level of language, literacy and numeracy to complete course requirements with or without additional support that Datum College is able to provide.

 • Are at least at age of 18 on the date of course commencement.